Getting started

 )

-// Controller Rest Controller with path /
+// Controller is a RESTful controller with path /

 type Controller struct {